weecology/retriever/docs/developer.rst

        fetch = +refs/heads/*:refs/remotes/origin/*

 Point to Weecology `Data Retriever repository`_ repo.
-This will enable you update your master(origin) and you can then push to your origin master.
+This will enable you update your main(origin) and you can then push to your origin main.
 In our case, we can call this upstream().

    ::